-The building components - especially those exposed to the weather - require regular maintenance over their useful life, such as repairing brick mortar joints and maintenance or replacement of joints. sealing in the outer casing.
+The components of the building require regular maintenance during their service life, such as repairing brick mortar joints and maintenance or replacement of sealing joints in the outer casing.

-The intervention of a supervising engineer in civil engineering specialized in building is essential to help co-owners and the union in this process.
-This professional performs a visual inspection which consists of checking all the visible components of the building and determining the current state of these components and preparing a certificate of building condition.
-In his report, the engineer issues his recommendations as to the correction, maintenance or replacement work necessary to keep the building in good condition.
-This is to prevent premature deterioration of the elements.
+The intervention of a supervising engineer in civil engineering specializing in building is essential to help the co-owners and the syndicate in this process.
+This professional performs a visual inspection which consists of checking all the visible components of the building and determining the current state of these components and preparing a building condition certificate.
+In his report, the engineer makes his recommendations regarding the correction, maintenance or replacement work necessary to keep the building in good condition.
+This is in order to avoid the premature deterioration of the elements.